DarkElius/Elius-Arduino/X32Remote/README.md

  - pass (set WiFi password in case of WiFi mode)

  - outIp (set the ip of your X32 Mixer)

+ - volumeSteps (define the step for every click: default is 0.0125 for 80 steps)

  - sceneMin (set to 0, mandatory)
  - sceneMax (set the max number of scenes that remote can select)
  - sceneDesc (Not mandatory, you can specify a description for the first N scenes)

+The software works by defaults with DCA 1, but it can be modified changing the OSC message.

 Dependencies